24 Answering Test Questions

 What to do if your mind goes blank?

 Put your pen down, take a deep breath, sit back and relax for a moment.
-If you’re in the middle of an answer, read through what you have written so far – what happens next?
-If you have to remember formulae, try associating them with pictures or music while revising.
-If you really can’t progress with this answer, leave a gap.
-It will probably come back to you once you are less anxious.
+If you’re in the middle of an answer, read through what you have written so far.
+If you have to remember formulas, try associating them with pictures or music while revisiting.
+If you really can’t finish with this answer, leave a gap.
+It will probably come back to you once you’re less anxious.

 Answering Multiple Choice Questions[1][2]